-City of Raleigh 2017-2018 Annual Wastewater Collection System Report
+Annual Wastewater Collection System Report

-The City of Raleigh is pleased to present the Annual Wastewater Collection and Treatment System Report for fiscal year 2018.
+The City of Raleigh is pleased to present the Annual Wastewater Collection and Treatment System Report for fiscal year 2019.
 As a requirement of the Collection System Permit issued by the State of North Carolina, the City of Raleigh Public Utilities Department (Department) is required to report the system performance to all of its customers on an annual basis.
-This report provides information about the performance of the three (3) wastewater treatment plants: Neuse River Resource Recovery Facility (NRRRF), Smith Creek Wastewater Treatment Plant (SCWWTP), and Little Creek Wastewater Treatment Plant (LCWWTP) in addition to the performance of the wastewater collection system for the period of July 1, 2017 through June 30, 2018.
-All of the information contained in this report is accurate and complete.
+This report provides information about the performance of the three (3) wastewater treatment plants: Neuse River Resource Recovery Facility (NRRRF), Smith Creek Wastewater Treatment Plant (SCWWTP), and Little Creek Wastewater Treatment Plant (LCWWTP) in addition to the performance of the wastewater collection system for the period of July 1, 2018 through June 30, 2019.

 Wastewater systems have evolved considerably from early systems in the 1800's.
 Although the purpose has always been to collect human waste and transport it away from urban areas to protect human health, early systems merely transported the wastewater to a nearby stream, where it was discharged.
-Today, wastewater systems are not only expected to protect public health, but to protect the environment as well.
+Today, wastewater systems are not only expected to protect public health, but to also protect the environment as well.
 In 1972, the U.S. Congress passed landmark legislation entitled the "Clean Water Act" which ensured environmental protection as a performance benchmark for all wastewater systems.
 Long before the passage of this act, and every day since, the protection of public health and the environment have been the operating standard of the City of Raleigh's wastewater system.